Andrewdm90/hexmap/README.md

 Runs client-side via HTML / CSS / JS.
 Made as an experiment in 'vibe coding', and because I wanted a basic little map editor for my games (With notes functionality!).

 The controls are pretty straight forward.
 I would recommend not playing with the orientation / shape once you've set the size of hex map you want.
 It won't lose any data if you do, but it will mis-align must stuff aside from hex colouring and look weird.
-If you chnage the settings back everythnig will be back in the right place however.
+If you chnage the settings back everything will be back in the right place however.

 == FEATURES ==